CloudCannon/Academy/_posts/2017-02-07-introduction-to-data-files.md

 ~~~
 {% endraw %}

-So how would we add another marker?
-Well we could copy this and change the latitude, longitude and title.
+So how do we add another marker?
+We could copy this and change the latitude, longitude and title:

 {% raw %}
 ~~~javascript